 We don’t directly add BHT to our products; we only use it if it’s already present in another ingredient.
-Our raw material suppliers use BHT as an antioxidant, which stabilises ingredients to stop them from going off when the product is opened and closed often.
+Our raw material suppliers use BHT as an antioxidant, which stabilizes ingredients to stop them from going off when the product is opened and closed often.
 However, there are suitable alternatives available on the market, so we so have decided to not use this ingredient in new products, and will actively remove it from our existing products.
 This will take a bit more time.

 We use some types of parabens as preservatives in some of our products, so you can use them for longer.
 We’ve heard your concerns about parabens.
 We want you to love our products, so we’ve committed to phasing out parabens and are doing so in a steady process.

-Lanolin is used as a moisturiser, and it comes from sheep’s wool.
+Lanolin is used as a moisturizer, and it comes from sheep’s wool.
 The lanolin is gathered after the sheep have been shorn.
 However, we are creating more and more vegan products, so it makes sense for us to stop using lanolin.
 All new products are made without lanolin, and we’re removing it from our existing products, too.

-EDTA is a chelating agent, which means it acts like a sponge, helping to stabilise and preserve products.
+EDTA is a chelating agent, which means it acts like a sponge, helping to stabilize and preserve products.
 We’ve always heavily restricted the use of EDTA in our products, as it isn’t the best ingredient for our oceans and rivers, so we’re considering alternatives.

 Dimethicone is a type of silicone that plays an important role in certain products to enhance smooth application.
 We use it instead of other types of silicones that have poorer environmental profiles.